EBS: Everbridge Email Authentication Features

 There are no changes required to your email server(s) unless you want to leverage a TLS connection for receiving email notifications.

-Everbridge is now using Transport Layer Security (TLS) opportunistically when attempting to deliver email notifications.
+Everbridge uses Transport Layer Security (TLS) opportunistically when attempting to deliver email notifications.
 The "opportunistic" configuration means that our outbound email servers will first request a TLS connection from the remote email server.
 You will continue to receive email notifications if you choose not to enable TLS for receiving notifications.

 However, the email servers used to send administrative emails (such as User Registration Invitation, Forgot Password, Upload Alerts, etc.) do not currently use TLS when attempting to submit those emails to remote email servers.
 We will update this document when the configuration is updated on those email servers.